-Irritable bowel syndrome (IBS) is incredibly common with numbers suggesting it is present in 10-20% of the population.
+Irritable bowel syndrome (IBS) is incredibly common with numbers suggesting it is present in up to 2 in 10 people.
 Symptoms tend to present when people are in their twenties or thirties, and it is usually possible to make a diagnosis with your doctor based on symptoms rather than endless tests and investigations.

 IBS can constantly rumble on with mild symptoms or flare up and cause fairly debilitating symptoms.
 Fortunately, IBS does not cause any serious health implications, but it can have an impact on peoples day to day lives.
 The predominant symptoms of irritable bowel syndrome vary from person to person.
 Some struggle with constipation, others with diarrhoea, and for some pain and bloating with others varying between episodes of a combination of these.
 If the main or most common symptom you suffer from is constipation then this is known as constipation-predominant IBS where people suffer from episodes of hard stools and decreased frequency of passing.
 Painful or having to strain to pass stools can also be related symptoms to it.
 Around one-third of people with IBS suffer from constipation-predominant IBS.